-Well, I was going through my recipes the other day and I realized that I hadn’t posted a simple, everyday, classic pasta recipe.
+I remembered this easy bacon pasta recipe with tomato sauce because, I was going through my recipes the other day and I realized I hadn’t posted a simple, everyday, classic spaghetti recipe.
 I mean, there are one or two pasta recipes on the blog – like this super healthy mediterranean orzotto with vegetables and marinated cheese cubes – but I wanted something that used spaghetti!

 And did I mention we’re talking about spaghetti and bacon???

 Oh, and it’s full of lycopene.
 Lycopene is an antioxidant found mostly in red foods like tomatoes and watermelons.
 It is believed to have important health effects for the human body and its absorption is even greater when it’s cooked and combined with olive oil.
 Win win for us!

 Reading the notes at the end you will notice that I talk about corn flour.
 You won’t find that in traditional tomato sauce recipes.
 But you should use it if you want your sauce to be more creamy and glossy with a drool-worthy effect.
 Otherwise you can skip it.

 Tip: top each plate with a tablespoon of Greek yogurt for an even creamier result.
 Some chopped parsley won’t hurt either.

 Most of the times when I make this recipe, I double it and can the half in a jar.
 If You haven't canned food before you may want to search for a more detailed post but the philosophy is this:

 - First you fill the jar with water and boil it in the microwaves (or in a large pot filled with more water) to sterilize it.

 - Then you fill it with the hot sauce and seal the lid (it's best to use towels while handling the jar because it will be hot)